vanthony13/Handwritting-Extraction/Word Extraction/word extraction/README.md

 - We can localize text in images using text detectors or segmentation techniques, then extract localized text (more straightforward way);
 - We can train a model that achieves both text detection and recognition within a single model (the hard way);

-I will focus only on a word extraction part from the whole OCR pipeline:
+In this tutorial, I will focus only on a word extraction part from the whole OCR pipeline:
 ![alt text](https://pylessons.com/media/Tutorials/TensorFlow-CAPTCHA-solver/ctc-text-recognition/Pipeline.png)

 But, it's valuable to know the pipeline of the most popular OCRs available today.
 As I said, most pipelines contain a Text Detection step and Text Recognition steps: